alexeylapachukStudent/operating_system_labs/README.md

-# Operating Sysemts Labs (Wrocław University Science and Technology)
+# Operating Systems Labs (Wrocław University Science and Technology)

 All the labs contains different solutions in Bash programing language for each lab.